15 ideas to improve community spirit

 Think of something your group can take ownership of and be proud of: maybe a communal veggie garden, an art project, a walking school bus, or a phone booth book swap!
 A perfect way to give your community spirit a boost.
-We've got lots of advice and inspiration in our Community Support hub!
+We’ve got lots of advice and inspiration to help you start a community project.

 See if anyone in your neighbourhood would benefit from help with shopping, appointments or home maintenance.
 Or perhaps they’d just like someone to pop over for a cup of tea once in a while!
 If you’re happy to reach out, you could always post a friendly note through letterboxes to let them know how they could get in touch.